 To do this, we need a massive financial and technological effort that builds capacity at a grand scale: a “Marshall Plan” for forests comprised of national budget allocations, development support, climate finance, private investment, and public-private finance.

 In this blog series, “Shades of REDD+”, we’re exploring the history and future of developing-country efforts to “Reduce Emissions from Deforestation and Forest Degradation in developing countries, plus conservation, sustainable management of forests, and enhancement of forest carbon stocks,” as well as how partner countries and private corporations can support these efforts.

 What does REDD+ cost?

 Unfortunately, however, most of the countries in which deforestation is taking place are poor, and their governments are weak and have limited control over forest areas.
 In these countries, significant investments in the government itself and its ability to operate will be a condition for halting deforestation.
-These investments while essential will not produce little returns in the short-term and require patient and committed partners.
+These investments while essential will produce little returns in the short term and require patient and committed partners.

 Shifting mainstream funds is essential